pulumi/docs/content/docs/intro/concepts/how-pulumi-works.md

 As the engine was creating the `media-bucket` bucket, the language host continued to execute the Pulumi program.
 This caused another resource registration to be generated (for `content-bucket`).
 Since there is no dependency between these two buckets, the engine is able to process that request in parallel with the creation of `media-bucket`.

 After both operations have completed, the language host exists as the program has finished running.
-Then then engine and resource providers shutdown.
+Then the engine and resource providers shutdown.
 The state for mystack now looks like the following:

 ```
 stack mystack